-A qualitative approach was employed in this study.
-The qualitative technique is used in the broadest sense to refer to a study that generates descriptive data, including information gleaned from people's utterances, whether written or spoken, and observed nature and behaviour (Taylor, Bogdan, & DeVault, 2016).
+A qualitative approach was employed in the broadest sense to refer to a study that generates descriptive data, including information gleaned from people's utterances, whether written or spoken, and observed nature and behaviour (Taylor, Bogdan and DeVault 2016).

-This study employed qualitative data collection to elicit the necessary information to address the study question.
-Barbour et al. (2018) defined qualitative data collection as the process of selecting and producing verbal (or visual) data to analyse phenomena, social fields, subjective and collective experiences, and the accompanying meaning-making process (personal or social meanings can be referred to).
-According to the study, qualitative data collection collects through experiences, events, and linguistic resources.
+This study used qualitative data collection to elicit the necessary information in addressing the study questions.
+Flick (2018) defined qualitative data collection as the process of selecting and producing verbal (or visual) data to analyse phenomena, social fields, subjective and collective experiences, and the accompanying meaning-making process (personal or social meanings can be referred to).
+According to the study, qualitative data collection is obtained through experiences, events, and linguistic resources.

-The documentary approach was used to acquire data for the research.
-Bailey (2008) defined documentary research as investigating documents containing the studied issue.
-According to Neely and Ponshumugam (2019), this strategy collects data via documents, past studies, and records.
-This method appraises data gathered from written documents and primary and secondary sources.
-The primary text was evaluated in light of the Quran and prophetic traditions (Sunnah).
-Additionally, both are primary sources because they are unaffected by the researcher's viewpoint or dependability.
+The documentary approach was adopted to acquire data for the research.
+Bailey (2008) defined documentary research as investigating documents that contain the studied issue.
+According to Neely and Ponshumugam (2019), this strategy collects data via documents, past studies and records.
+This method appraises data gathered from written documents, and primary and secondary sources.
+The primary text was evaluated in view of the Quran and prophetic traditions (sunnah).
+Both are primary sources because they are unaffected by the researcher's viewpoint or dependability.
 Secondary sources include books, journals, articles, statutes, and classical and contemporary Islamic jurisprudence texts.

-Additionally, data collection was conducted through interviews with zakat experts and practitioners in Selangor, Sarawak, Pulau Pinang, Terengganu, and Perlis.
+Additionally, data collection was conducted through interviews with zakat experts and practitioners in Selangor, Sarawak, Pulau Pinang, Terengganu and Perlis.
 According to Daniel and Turner (2006), interviews can yield detailed information on a research issue based on the participants' experiences and perspectives.
-Furthermore, it is a well-known strategy for qualitative experts to collect data since an interview is viewed as "talking," and talking is one of the natural ways to obtain information (Griffee, 2005).
-Therefore, conducting a semi-structured interview with the Mufti and the State Islamic Religious Council (SIRC) officer in the selected states can assess the legitimacy of applying the agricultural zakat from a legal and Islamic law perspective semi-structured interview.
+Furthermore, it is a well-known strategy for qualitative experts to collect data since an interview is viewed as "talking", and talking is one of the natural ways to obtain information (Griffee 2005).
+Therefore, conducting a semi-structured interview with the Islamic jurist qualified to issue a nonbinding opinion (muftis) and the SIRC officers in the selected states enabled the research to assess the legitimacy of applying the agricultural zakat from a legal and Islamic law perspective.

 In terms of data analysis, once information has been gathered from written and oral sources, it should be thoroughly analysed to determine critical data.
-As a result, the researcher used the content analysis method to analyse the data.
-Content analysis can be defined as a method for categorising, analysing, and evaluating recorded communications objectively and methodically (Lac, 2016; Stemler, 2001).
+The researcher used the content analysis method to analyse the data.
+Content analysis can be defined as a method for categorising, analysing, and evaluating recorded communications objectively and methodically (Lac 2016; Stemler 2001).
 This technique enables the researcher to classify and evaluate data acquired from primary and secondary sources.
-This strategy is crucial for data analysis and organisation.
+This strategy is crucial for data analysis and data organisation.

 Due to the qualitative nature of this study, the content analysis method was used inductively and deductively.
-The inductive technique entails devising a recursive strategy for data gathering and analysis in connection with the application of a rule, definition, or process to a subsequent conclusion (Hayes, Heit, & Swendsen, 2019).
-According to Creswell & Creswell (2018), the inductive analysis method entails alternating between themes and data-based analysis until a broad theme's set is established.
-In contrast, deductive analysis is the act of reviewing the data from established themes to discover if additional evidence exists to support each theme or if additional information or data must be gathered (Creswell & Creswell, 2018).
-Then, based on the explanation supplied, the inductive process of building the study's theme will begin.
+The inductive technique entails devising a recursive strategy for data gathering and analysis in connection with the application of a rule, definition, or process to a subsequent conclusion (Hayes, Heit and Swendsen 2019).
+According to Creswell and Creswell (2018), the inductive analysis method involves alternating between themes and data-based analysis until a set of broad themes is established.
+In contrast, deductive analysis is the act of reviewing the data from established themes to discover if additional evidence exists to support each theme or if additional information or data must be gathered (Creswell and Creswell 2018).
+Based on the explanation supplied, the inductive process of building the study's themes will begin.
 Next, they will apply an analytic technique to construct a new theme based on the established themes.